Pranav2501/home-rental-management-system-backend/README.md

 This is the backend server for the Home Rental Management System, built with Node.js, Express, and SQLite.

+For more the frontend React application, please refer to the [Frontend React App](https://github.com/Pranav2501/home-rental-management-system-frontend).

 ## Features

 - RESTful API endpoints for managing properties, property owners, applications, maintenance requests, and tenants